Branwalator: Veneration

 Branwalator's feast day (in Jersey) is 6 June.
 In Cornwall he has feast days on 9 February and 6 June; 19 January maybe the day of the translation of his relics.
 In the Middle Ages, his feast was kept at Winchester, Exeter, and in Cornwall.

 King Athelstan, who founded Milton Abbey in Dorset, obtained some of the saint's relics (an arm or head) from Breton clerics fleeing Northmen and moved them to Milton Abbey in 935.
-William Worcestre claimed that the body itself was at Branston (or Branscombe) in Devon, and Leland referred to a chapel of Saint Breward near Seaton.
+William Worcester claimed that the body itself was at Branston (or Branscombe) in Devon, and Leland referred to a chapel of Saint Breward near Seaton.
 The proper name of Milton Abbey is the Abbey Church of St. Mary, St. Samson and St. Branwalader.

-The cultus of Saint Branwalator has been strong at least from the 10th-century when his name could be found in litanies.
+The cultus of Saint Branwalator has been strong at least from the 10th century, when his name could be found in litanies.
 His feast was kept at Winchester, Exeter, and in Cornwall.
 In Brittany, he has sometimes been confused with Saint Brendan and Saint Brannock (Benedictines, Farmer).